BrunoGarofalo/assignment3/README.md

 ---

-# :check: 7.
+# ✅ 7.
 Check unit tests with Pytest

 pytest # in VSC terminal, if 100% coverage achieved, then move on